akilliscript/PHP-Caching/README.md

   -	fileGet()
   -	fileSave()

-fileGet function is searching your file on your cache path.
-If exists, it will check editing time of file.
-If file is old, it will throw an exception and it will return false value.
-If not, it will return cache file content.
-If file not exist, it will throw an exception and it will return false value.
+fileGet function is search your file on your cache path.
+If exists, it will check edit time of file.
+If the file is old, it will make an exception and it will return false value.
+If isn't, it will return cache file content.
+If the file not exist, it will make an exception and it will return false value.

-fileSave function is creating cache file to your cache path.
+fileSave function is create cache file to your cache path.

 Other exceptions;
   - If cache path not writable,
   - If parameters types is wrong,

-If you're interested in, you can access at the below link to documentation;
+If you're interest in, you can access at the below link to documentation;

 https://github.com/gurkanbicer/CI-Caching/wiki